Symptoms of high and low blood sugar

 Protein with complex carbohydrates

 Complex carbohydrates include whole grains, whole-wheat bread, potatoes, quinoa, beans, oatmeal and many vegetables.
 They all provide healthy, slow releasing sugars.
-When you eat protein with complex carbohydrates, the protein slows down the release of the healthy sugars and helps limit the spike of blood sugar in your body.
+When you eat protein with healthy complex carbohydrates, the protein slows down the release of the healthy sugars and helps limit the spike of blood sugar in your body.

 Cinnamon tea